Survey of Latin American History|

 |Certificates: International Relations|

-This course presents a broad survey of Latin American history in the postindependence period.
-After a brief overview of the colonial era and the wars of independence, the course explores the abolition era, neocolonialism, development of social and cultural pluralism, 20th-century political movements, and contemporary events.
+This course presents a broad survey of Latin American history in the post-independence period.
+After a brief overview of the colonial era and the wars of independence, the course explores the abolition era, neocolonialism, development of social and cultural pluralism, and 20th-century political movements, and contemporary crises.
 The required readings introduce students to major theoretical approaches to the history of the region; primary documents, maps, video clips, and drawings will be discussed in class.

 ||Gen Ed Area Dept: